 “Plastic is ubiquitous in modern society and seemingly unavoidable.
 But is it worth risking the lives of marine species, the health of the oceans and our own future in the name of convenience?
-By taking steps to minimize everyday plastics in our lives, we can crush plastic at the source and give marine life a fighting chance,” says Nil Zacharias, Co-Founder and Editor-in-Chief of One Green Planet.
+By taking baby steps to minimize hidden plastics in our lives, we can crush plastic at its source and help the world take a giant collective leap into a better future,” said Nil Zacharias, Co-Founder of One Green Planet.

 - Carry a spare canvas bag for groceries or small items you might purchase throughout your day.

 - Bring a reusable water bottle instead of buying a plastic one.

 - Take a mug with you to work or class and ditch the plastic cups.

 - Use a tin or reusable lunch box instead of using plastic sandwich baggies.